-After any storm, homeowners must quickly look at the roof to ensure the shingles are intact and safe from damage.
-In case of any damage, you need to know how to repair shingles.
-This is a relatively simple process.
+After any storm, homeowners must quickly inspect the roof to ensure the shingles are intact and safe from damage.
+You need to know how to repair shingles in case of any damage.
+It is a relatively simple process.

 If You Notice Your Shingles Are Gone After A Storm, Don’t Wait!

-We always recommend hiring qualified roofing companies Pasadena, but identifying and replacing blown-off or missing shingle is fairly do-it-yourself.
+We always recommend hiring qualified roofing companies in Pasadena, but identifying and replacing blown-off or missing shingles is somewhat do-it-yourself.
 In addition to learning how to replace missing shingles, also take a look at the following:

 - Reasons for Blown-off Shingles

 - How to Find Missing Shingles

 If you place the nail too high on the shingles instead of through the nail bar, it can cause the shingles to crack under adverse conditions.

 Suppose the underlying roof structure is damaged or rotted.
 In that case, shingles may not adhere well, and moisture and wind may pool underneath.
 If rotten, the shingles nail can pop out and loosen the shingles.